nuest/x11rockerstudio/README.md

 ### X11 socket sharing with Rocker base images

 This approach works quite well and is most lightweight, because there is no full desktop in the container.
-But it also has security implications (see also `x11docker`'s README on the topic).

 ```bash
 docker build --tag rstudioxhost --file xhost/Dockerfile .